• neurological complications of cardiac surgery are serious, increasing mortality, length of hospital stay, and costs

 • TCD trials have shown that maximum embolization to the MCA occurs at the time of manipulation with the ascending aorta (especially during the release of the aortic clamp)

-• TEE or CTA offers a new way of imaging and quantifying atherosclerotic lesions, mainly in the aortic arch and descending aorta Aortic atherosclerosis on CTA
+• TEE or CTA offers a new way of imaging and quantifying aortic atherosclerotic lesions Different types of aortic atherosclerotic lesions on TEE Aortic atherosclerosis on CTA

-• risk increases with the degree of atherosclerosis; severe involvement is defined as:
+• the stroke risk increases with the degree of atherosclerosis; severe involvement is defined as:

 • wall enlargement > 5mm